codebounty/codebounty/readme.md

         testnet=1
         server=1

 Check out [Bitcoin.org](http://bitcoin.org/en/download) for the Bitcoin binaries, and check out the [Bitcoin wiki](https://en.bitcoin.it/wiki/Data_directory) for information on how to find your bitcoin.conf file.
+To install bitcoind on mac: `sudo port install bitcoin`.

 ###Run Project